Ferdinand Porsche: Founding of Porsche

-The Porsche-designed Schwimmwagen is the most-produced amphibious car in history.

 In April 1931, Porsche returned to Stuttgart and founded his consulting firm Dr. Ing. h.c.
 F. Porsche GmbH, Konstruktionen und Beratungen für Motoren und Fahrzeugbau (designs and consulting services for motors and vehicles).
 With financial backing from his son-in-law, the Austrian attorney Anton Piëch, and Adolf Rosenberger, Porsche successfully recruited several former co-workers he had befriended at his former places of employment, including Karl Rabe, Erwin Komenda, Franz Xaver Reimspiess, and his son, Ferry Porsche.

 Their first project was the design of a middle-class car for Wanderer.
 Other commissioned designs followed.
 As the business grew, Porsche decided to work on his own design as well, which was a development of the small car concept from his days at Daimler-Benz in Stuttgart.
 He financed the project with a loan on his life insurance.
 Later, Zündapp decided to help sponsor the project, but lost interest after their success with motorcycles.
 NSU then took over the sponsorship, but also lost interest due to the high tooling costs.

 With car commissions scarce due to the depressed economic climate, Porsche founded a subsidiary company, Hochleistungs Motor GmbH (High Performance Engines Ltd.), to develop a racing car for which he had no customer.
 Based on Max Wagner's mid-engined layout the 1923 Benz Tropfenwagen, or "Teardrop" aerodynamic design, the experimental P-Wagen project racing car (P stood for Porsche) was designed according to the regulations of the 750 kg formula.
 The main regulation of this formula was that the weight of the car without driver, fuel, oil, water, and tires was not allowed to exceed 750 kg.

 In 1932, Auto Union Gmbh was formed, consisting of struggling auto manufacturers Audi, DKW, Horch and Wanderer.
 The chairman of the Board of Directors, Baron Klaus von Oertzen, wanted a showpiece project, so at fellow director Adolf Rosenberger's insistence, von Oertzen met with Porsche, who had done work for him before.